-This course would be suitable for those already studying A level psychology that want to broaden their knowledge of the subject, or those that are beginners to the subject area.
+This course would be suitable for those already studying A level psychology who want to broaden their knowledge of the subject, or those who are beginners to the subject area.
 Studying this enrichment will give you the expertise to further develop your interest in this fascinating subject area and go on to study psychology at university or pursue a number of career paths, such as criminal psychology, forensic psychology, mental health and social work.

 In this enrichment course, students will learn about behavioural economics, which is a branch of economic research that adds elements of psychology to traditional models in an attempt to better-understand decision-making by investors, consumers and other economic participants.
 Students will be given the opportunity to explore this in more depth and review a range of experiments that have been completed already, as well as carry out their own.
-The inspiration for these will come from leading behavioural economist, Richard Thaler.
+The inspiration for these will come from the leading behavioural economist, Richard Thaler.

 Business & consumer behaviour